Expressing means removing milk from your breast so you can store it and feed it to your baby later.

 In the early days of your baby's life, you may want to express milk if:

-- your baby needs to be cared for in a special care baby unit or paediatric hospital
+- your baby needs to be cared for in a paediatric (children's) hospital or special care baby unit

 - you or your baby are too ill to breastfeed after birth

 - your baby is having difficulty attaching to the breast

 - you or your partner are a member of the Travelling community and are waiting to receive your baby's Beutler test result